STAT545-UBC-hw-2018-19/hw07-katiezinn/README.md

 What did I do in this assignment?
 ---------------------------------

--   I... made a new package!!!
+-   I... made a new package!!! :heavycheckmark:
     -   It was absolutely terrifying for me but I hope it was worthwhile so I can get some use out of it during my thesis.
 -   Define and export one new function, i.e. make it available to a user upon loading the package.
     -   a function to calculate instantaneous growth of fish
 -   Give function arguments sensible defaults, where relevant.
 -   Document all exported functions.
 -   Include at least three unit tests for your new function that test common use cases that you anticipate of the function.